What Is A Business Continuity Plan? [+ Template & Examples]

 Say your network goes down in the middle of the day and employees are unable to access the internet or dial out with their phones.

-You can't always anticipate unexpected errors, but you can put a process in place to handle them swiftly and effectively.
+Of course, I can't always anticipate unexpected errors.
+What I can do is establish a process to handle them swiftly and effectively.
 The table above is an example of a backup strategy that businesses can use in a crisis.

 Crisis Communication and Management Kit